AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 }
 ~~~

-When rendered in an implementation publication each profile is presented different formal views of all the must support elements in a tree format under tabs labeled "Differential Table" and "Snapshot Table".
+When rendered in an implementation publication each profile is presented different formal views of all the must support elements in a tree format under tabs labelled "Differential Table" and "Snapshot Table".

-The elements labeled *Must Support* in the "Differential Table" and "Snapshot Table" view are flagged with an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span>.
-To see the full set of Must Support elements a reader must use the "Snapshot Table".
+The elements labelled *Must Support* in the "Differential Table" and "Snapshot Table" view are flagged with an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span>.
+To see the full set of must support elements a reader must use the "Snapshot Table".
-The "Snapshot Table" present the must support elements defined in this profile (shown in the "Differential Table) and the must support elements inherited from a base profile (e.g. [ADHA Record of Immunisation from Australian Immunisation Register](StructureDefinition-dh-immunization-air-1.html) based on [ADHA Core Immunization](StructureDefinition-dh-immunization-core-1.html))
+The "Snapshot Table" presents the must support elements defined in this profile (shown in the "Differential Table) and the must support elements inherited from a base profile (e.g. [ADHA Record of Immunisation from Australian Immunisation Register](StructureDefinition-dh-immunization-air-1.html) based on [ADHA Core Immunization](StructureDefinition-dh-immunization-core-1.html))

-Implementers should take note that the full set of constraints (i.e. invariants) defined in a profile are only presented in the Detailed Descriptions tab or the raw representation (e.g. XML or JSON) of the profile.
-The Differential Table only presents constraints introduced in this profile in addition to the constraints present in the base profile and base resource.
-The Snapshot Table only presents the constraints visible in the Differential Table and additionally presents those constraints set in slices in the base profile.
+Implementers should take note that the full set of constraints (i.e. invariants) defined in a profile are only presented in the "Detailed Descriptions" tab or the raw representation (e.g. XML or JSON) of the profile.
+The "Differential Table" only presents constraints introduced in this profile in addition to the constraints present in the base profile and base resource.
+The "Snapshot Table" only presents the constraints visible in the "Differential Table" and additionally presents those constraints set in slices in the base profile.

-**Interpreting profile elements labeled Must Support**
+**Interpreting profile elements labelled Must Support**

 Profiles defined in this publication flag Must Support only on elements and not on subelements of a data type.
 The explanation on how to interpret Must Support for an element does not address rules defined in each profile - in implementation the rules defined in the profile must be applied and may limit or extend what is allowed for each element.